Systems programmer with interests centered around performance and the hardware/

 I'm a keen, enthusiastic, natural-born programmer, self-taught from the age of 12.
 I've always loved computers and programming, and over the years I've worked on an amazingly broad range of software, from the lowest, most "nitty-gritty" levels in the system, as close to the metal as you can get, to the highest levels, including having independently written everything from a C++ compiler, a code optimizer, a processor microarchitecture simulator, a threading library and a data-structures library, through to user-interface libraries, stock-market software, a chess game, mobile apps and even a web video component!
 I've enhanced graphics and printer drivers, worked on 3D animation software, tweaked search engines and network daemons, and setup a CDN.
 All-in-all, I've had an almost top-to-bottom coverage of the software world.

 My other main interest is graphics, especially 3D graphics.
-Most of my work in graphics has been 3D modeling and animation for the mining industry, taking their drilling, magnetics and other scientific data and turning it into models and animations to help gauge the size, shape and grade of mineral deposits.
-Both my brother Dale Patterson and my friend David Gould also work in 3D graphics – Dale teaching graphics and animation at university, and David doing shading/texturing work for movies like "The Lord of the Rings".
-It's been great to watch the dramatic improvements in graphics over my lifetime, moving from multi-million-dollar supercomputers doing primitive shaded renderings, to high-performance workstations rendering thousands of texture-mapped triangles, down to consumer laptops rendering millions of triangles with programmable shaders for near-photo realism.
+Most of my work in graphics has been 3D graphics for the mining industry, taking their drilling, magnetics and other scientific data and turning it into models and animations to help gauge the size, shape and grade of mineral deposits.
+Both my brother Dale Patterson and my friend David Gould also work in 3D graphics – Dale teaching animation and games at university, and David doing shading/texturing work for movies like "The Lord of the Rings".
+It's been great to watch the dramatic improvements in graphics over my lifetime, moving from multi-million-dollar supercomputers doing primitive shaded renderings, to high-performance graphics workstations rendering thousands of texture-mapped triangles, to consumer laptops rendering millions of triangles with programmable shaders for near-photo realism.
 Today we even have surprisingly good 3D graphics in our phones!

 The current movement of graphics processing on-chip into the main CPU opens up many interesting possibilities at the microarchitecture level, which is one of my main areas of interest.
 Today we're only seeing simple designs which place an independent graphics processor onto the same chip as the main CPU, but I'm sure in time we'll see resource sharing between the two, and ultimately true fusion of CPU and GPU.
 I intend to play a part in that transition.